-The Drum Horse is a combination of any of the following breeds: Shire, Clydesdale, and Gypsy Horse, where no single breed listed above exceeds 87% (7/8) of the total make-up and the percentage of Gypsy Horse blood does not fall below 12.5% (1/8).
-[Note: starting in 2015, the % of Gypsy breeding cannot exceed 50%.
-Horses foaled after 2015 with more than 50% Gypsy breeding will be placed in the Foundation Book].
+The Drum Horse is a combination of any of the following breeds: Shire, Clydesdale, and Gypsy Horse, where the Gypsy horse does not exceed 50% of the total make-up or fall below 6.25%.
+Horses with greater than 50% Gypsy or less than 6.25% Gypsy will be placed in the Foundation Drum Book.

 PURPOSE OF THE BREED